alfonsrv/impf-botpy/INSTALL.md

 ```

 It will ask for your password.
 Just type it and press Enter.
 You won't be able to see it, so don't get confused.

+Alternatively, you can download the executable here manually `https://sites.google.com/a/chromium.org/chromedriver/downloads`

 ### Python Installation